martinpaljak/isikukood.ee/README.md

 # isikukood.ee/38207162722
 Simple service that deals with Estonian ID-code, implemented as a simple proxy of eID LDAP.
-Non-valid ID-code results in 404.

 ## JSON

-Query certificates in PEM format, wrapped in JSON
+Query certificates in PEM format, wrapped in JSON.
+Non-valid ID-code results in 404.

     $ curl -s https://isikukood.ee/38207162722/json/pem | jq